Question: What causes ovulation pain on both sides? Is it possible to have twins if both right and left ovary release an egg at the same time?

 How do cramps on both sides of the abdomen occur during ovulation?

 Before ovulation occurs, estrogen hormone plays a vital role.
 At your ovaries, it causes many follicles to grow, and this result in the expansion of ovarian follicles and your ovaries.
-This stretch in the outer covering of your ovary will cause “ovulation pain”.
+This stretch in the outer covering of your ovary can cause “ovulation pain”.

 Another reason you will feel pain during ovulation is the release of follicular content (blood and fluid) into your abdomen.
 This can cause inflammation and pain.